Adding regularly to your investments and reinvesting dividends can help protect you from market dips and allow you to benefit from compound interest.

 Investing regularly with Property Partner

 With Property Partner, it’s easy to regularly add to your property portfolio, so you don’t have to worry about short-term instability in the housing market.
+Once you’re invested, you can reinvest your dividends each month by switching the feature on for your portfolio.
+Find out more here.

 Capital at risk.
 The value of your investment can go down as well as up.
 The Financial Services Compensation Scheme (FSCS) protects the cash held in your Property Partner account, however, the investments that you make through Property Partner are not protected by the FSCS in the event that you do not receive back the amount that you have invested.
 Past performance is not a reliable indicator of future performance.
 Gross rent, dividends and capital growth may be lower than estimated.
 5 yearly exit protection or exit on platform subject to price & demand.
 Property Partner does not provide tax or investment advice and any general information is provided to help you make your own informed decisions.
 Customers are advised to obtain appropriate tax or investment advice where necessary.
 Please read Key Risks before investing.